AnteWall/protoc-gen-rust-aip/examples/README.md

 # Examples

-This directory contains a comprehensive example demonstrating all the features of the `protoc-gen-rn` Rust protobuf resource name generator.
+This directory contains a comprehensive example demonstrating all the features of the `protoc-gen-rust-aip` Rust protobuf resource name generator.

 ## Comprehensive Example